What Is Non-Small Cell Lung Cancer?

 Help for Non-Small Cell Lung Cancer Patients

-If the cancer is caught early on, ASCO notes that it’s possible to be fully cured of NSCLC with surgery.
-Other treatments like chemotherapy, radiation, and more can also be used to help destroy as much of the cancer as possible and ease a patient’s symptoms.
+- If the cancer is caught early on, it’s possible to be fully cured of NSCLC with surgery.

 How serious is non-small cell lung cancer?